 Since being established in 1899, the School has shaped the intellectual and practical development of law and public policy on both a national and international scale.
-Our global impact has ranged from improving professional practice and reshaping law and policy across Europe, to providing consultancy to the International Monetary Fund and the World Bank.
+Leeds' global impact has ranged from improving professional practice and reshaping law and policy across Europe, to providing consultancy to the International Monetary Fund and the World Bank.

-Our academics have also been internationally recognised among the top 50 most influential individuals in the tax world, in addition to high-level state honours from Her Majesty Queen Elizabeth II and his late Majesty King Birendra of Nepal.
+Academics at Leeds have also been internationally recognised among the top 50 most influential individuals in the tax world, in addition to high-level state honours from Her Majesty Queen Elizabeth II and his late Majesty King Birendra of Nepal.

 The University of Leeds School of Law was rated top 5 in the UK for criminology by the Guardian University Guide, 2020 and top 10 in The UK for Law in the Times and Sunday Times Good University Guide, 2019.

 Fall: mid-September to mid-January